poudel-bibek/AI-Assignments/after_class.md

 ## The solution to this assignment will be available after we go through it in class
-## Till then, try solving it yourself
+## Till then, try solving it yourself.
 :trollface: